Scream for Help: Cast

+Additional appearances include Richard Oldfield and Jeff Harding as unnamed police officers.

 Production

+Tom Holland wrote Scream for Help shortly after completing Psycho II with Holland saying he wanted to do a horror film with a psychological bent that was based in reality.
+Holland also stated that the film was meant as something of a reaction to the over-saturation of the slasher genre as he felt it had become too reliant on special effects, violence, and gore and wanted to emphasize the psychological aspects of horror rather than the exploitative.
+Michael Winner loved the script and called Lorimar telling them he wanted to do the film.

-The exterior sequences were filmed on location in New Rochelle, New York, while interior sequences were shot in London.
+The exterior sequences were filmed on location in New Rochelle, New York over the course of two weeks, while interior sequences were shot in Finchampstead in Berkshire, England.
+The two weeks in New Rochelle were to accommodate an elaborate action sequence which was one of the few additions Winner made to Holland's script saying of the process "I have never done less work on a script in my life".

 Release

 Critical response

 Derek Malcolm of The Guardian wrote that director Winner "pushes his plot to further and further levels of implausiblity, and ends with a bloodbath that looks ominously like a practise run for the forthcoming Death Wish III."

+Writer Holland, disappointed in Winner's direction, chose to direct his next screenplay himself: Fright Night (1985).

 Home media

 Scream for Help was released on VHS, Betamax, and LaserDisc in North America by Karl-Lorimar Home Video on 15 October 1985.
 The film's home video release received a significant promotional campaign in retail markets, including special brochures, posters, counter cards, and a cardboard standup.
 Stuart Karl, then-president of Karl-Lorimar, commented at the time: "To our knowledge, this is the first time in home video history that a company has approached advertising for a home video feature as if it were a theatrical release."

 The film has not been issued on DVD but a Blu-ray from Scream Factory was released on 18 September 2018.